dd010101/vyos-jenkins/readme.md

 build so don't share the os with anything else.
 This isn't the ideal setup - this is just quick and dirty.

 I use bullseye virtualbox VM on my desktop PC.
 Bookworm should work as well.
-Some builds are RAM heavy and I did see OOM crashes if I had 4GB RAM+swap so make sure you have 8GB or better 16GB RAM and/or enough swap space to compensate.
+Some builds are RAM heavy and I did see OOM crashes if I had 4GB RAM so make sure you have 8GB or better 16GB RAM and/or enough swap space to compensate.
 You will also build some vast packages so fast CPU is good idea because you may need to recompile kernel multiple times for debugging purposes.